Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly.md

 Web devs have been stuck in a weird medium for a while.
 We have control over one of the most powerful tools to communicate products, news, messages and so much more to the entire world, and yet, when it came to building high-performant and intensive apps, we had to sit on our hands and wait for the low-level language professionals to step in and steal the limelight.
 If only there was a way for us to build low-level applications directly into the browser!

 Rust and WebAssembly come to our rescue to make this dream a reality.
-Now, we finally have fine-grained and high-performant techonologies at our fingers direct on the web, allowing us to accomplish goals that previously were reserved for mobile and application devs only.
+Now, we finally have fine-grained and high-performant technologies at our fingers direct on the web, allowing us to accomplish goals that previously were reserved for mobile and application devs only.

 As time goes on, we will continue to see the rise of these two technologies and maybe even supplant the necessity for different mediums to host our applications on (looking at you, Swift and Java).
 Unlikely, but you never know.